Oluwatomi-Omotoso/NetPulse/README.md

 # Internet Speed Test Web App

-This project is a **Streamlit-based web application** that allows users to run internet speed tests directly from their browser.
-It measures download, upload, and ping speeds, then stores the results for history and visualization.
+This project is a **Streamlit-based web application** that allows you to run internet speed tests directly from your browser.
+It measures download, upload, and ping speeds, then stores the results for history and visualisation.

 Live Demo: https://oluwatomi-omotoso-netpulse.streamlit.app/